xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 </pre>
 </div>

 Note: You should be very careful while changing this default values.
+The generic best practice for LPTS is to use the default configurations and not change anything.
 {: .notice--info}

 **LPTS can use the following tuples to identify a packet:**